vladdani/accountant-app/PRD.md

 - type (invoice/receipt/other)
 - uploaded_by (user UUID)

-You’re right to be concerned.
-Let’s clearly address these two critical challenges and provide robust solutions that integrate well into your MVP.
+You're right to be concerned.
+Let's clearly address these two critical challenges and provide robust solutions that integrate well into your MVP.

 ⸻